Is Travel Insurance Worth It? Here’s How to Decide

 If you get sick or injured while traveling outside the U.S., your health insurance, including Medicare, may not cover any treatment or medication you receive.

-Emergency medical insurance provides a safety net to help you pay unexpected medical costs that could add up to hundreds, if not thousands, of dollars.
+Emergency medical insurance provides a safety net to help you pay for unplanned medical expenses.

 Some emergency medical insurance policies include coverage for pre-existing medical conditions — but the benefit is generally time-sensitive.

-To be eligible for pre-existing condition coverage, you must purchase the policy within 14 to 21 of your initial booking date.
+To be eligible for pre-existing condition medical coverage, you must purchase the policy within 14 to 21 days of your initial booking date.

-Some policies can also provide this coverage as long as the policy is purchased before your final trip payment is made.
+Some policies can also provide this coverage as long as the policy is purchased before your final trip payment.